swisscom/dop_common/doc/plan_format_v0.0.1.md

  3. __*ip_defgw*__ - an IP address of the default gateway of the network.
 This is optional.

+__IMPORTANT__: Please note that network names must refer to sub network names or their identifiers in case [OpenStack](http://www.openstack.org/) cloud software is used.

 ## Nodes

 The nodes hash holds the basic information about all the nodes you want to